kuronekony4n/minecraftServerMake/README.md

 3. Locate your tunnel and copy paste the URL to your Minecraft game server address. (without **tcp://**)
 4. Connect to your server.
 ---
+[Contact me on facebook](https://facebook.com/addstring) or make an issue in [github](https://github.com/kuronekony4n/minecraftServerMake/issues) if you have other problem.